volkamerlab/teachopencadd/teachopencadd/talktorials/T019_md_simulation/README.md

 ### Contents in *Practical*

 - Installation on Google Colab
+- Adjust environment for local installations running on Linux or MacOS
+- Import dependencies
 - Download PDB file
 - Prepare the protein ligand complex
   - Protein preparation